Double Smoked Spiral Ham

 The ham and glaze cooking on the smoker.

-The time it takes to cook with very depending on the weight of your ham.
+The cook time depends on the size of your ham.
 I would give yourself at least 4 hours on the smoker.
-If its done early, its easy to keep warm without drying out.
+If it’s done early, it’s easy to keep warm without drying out.

-Youll want to spritz the ham after about 2 hours to help prevent the exterior from drying out.
-Anything sweet will do such as apple juice, apple cider vinegar.
+You’ll want to spritz the ham after about 2 hours to help prevent the exterior from drying out.
+Anything sweet will do, such as apple juice or apple cider vinegar.
 You could even add a little bourbon and cherry juice to a spray bottle and use that.

 The ingredients for the bourbon old fashion glaze.